Satisfactory Academic Progress Policy

 To file an appeal, the student must complete the SAP Appeal Form and attach a written statement that addresses why he/she failed to make SAP and what has changed that will allow him/her to meet the SAP standards during the next academic year.

-Undergraduate Students: The SAP Appeal Form, written statement and supporting documentation must be emailed to SapAppeal@southernct.edu or faxed to (203) 392-7128 for review and resolution.
-Please click SAP Appeal Form (undergraduate students) to download the form.
+Undergraduate Students: The SAP Appeal Form, written statement and supporting documentation must be emailed to SapAppeal@southernct.edu or faxed to (203) 392-5229 for review and resolution.
+Go to the Forms and Documents section of our website and click SAP Appeal Form (undergraduate students) to download the form.

 Graduate Students: The SAP Appeal Form, written statement and supporting documentation must be emailed